mfractor/mfractor.github.io/docs/xamarin-forms/refactoring-and-code-generation.md

 ##Code Refactoring

-Code refactoring operations allow you to manipulate Xaml and .NET symbols while within your Xaml document.
-These refactorings typically take user input and rename a symbol (such as a xaml namespace) or change a properties value.
+The refactorings within the **Refactor** allow you to manipulate Xaml and .NET symbols while within your Xaml document.
+These refactorings typically take user input and perform a change on the Xaml and/or C# based on that input.

+For example, you could:

+ - Take the attribute `Text="Hello Xamarin Forms!"` and extract the value `"Hello Xamarin Forms!"` into the views binding context; replacing the attribute with `Text="{Binding Message}"` and creating the C# property `public string Message { get; set; } = "Hello Xamarin Forms!"`.
+ - Edit a color literal using the color picker dialog.

 ![Using Refactor Refactorings](/img/xamarin-forms/refactoring-refactor.gif)